LClayville/LClayville/README.md

 # **LUKE CLAYVILLE** - Intern at ZING
 *As this is a public profile, some personal data has been omitted.
-I will gladly divulge more data to any prospective employers if requested.*
+I will gladly give more info to any prospective employers if requested.*

 *This is my first Markdown resumé so I am **very** open to constructive criticism and pull requests!*
 ## Education